 How to A/B test your profile:

-If you are running AI-powered LinkedIn outreach for B2B lead generation, your profile optimization becomes even more critical because you are operating at higher volume.
-Every percentage point of acceptance rate improvement compounds across hundreds or thousands of connection requests.
+If you are running AI-powered LinkedIn outreach for B2B lead generation, profile optimization matters even more: at higher volume, every point of acceptance-rate improvement compounds across thousands of connection requests.

 Frequently asked questions about LinkedIn profile optimization for outbound